 What doctor do I talk to about sex stuff?
 AnaOnoand PennMedicine’s Basser Center for BRCA recently held a lively discussion about sex and intimacy at AnaOno's Philadelphia headquarters.
 In-person guests plus a Facebook Live audience learned about these hot topics courtesy of a panel of experts, moderated by AnaOno Founder and CEO, Dana Donofree.

-There’s no denying that mastectomy tattoos can be both beautiful, inspired and badass.
-For many women affected by breast cancer, it’s the last step in their mastectomy and breast reconstruction journey, and a symbolic ritual that empowers them to move into the next chapter of their lives.
-By adorning their bodies in a personal design after their breast cancer diagnosis and surgeries, they are taking back their power and starting over.
-These post-mastectomy tattoos serve as a form of self-expression that helps restore confidence that may have been lost throughout their mastectomy and/or reconstructive process.
-What’s most important, is that you do what makes you feel most confident and comfortable in your skin, and that builds your confidence and love for your body after breast surgery and mastectomy.
+There’s no denying that mastectomy tattoos can be both beautiful, inspiring and badass.
+For many people affected by breast cancer, it’s the last step in the mastectomy and breast reconstruction journey that symbolizes rebirth and empowers them to move into the next chapter of their lives.
+By adorning their bodies in a highly personal design, these individuals are taking back their power.

 We talked to a few women who are on the road to self-acceptance after breast cancer and are setting their sights on the ultimate goal: self-celebration and true self-love after their mastectomy surgery.
 Follow along to read their own reflections, personal struggles with negative body image, and the personal mantras that are helping them work beyond their doubts.